14 Aug INVESTIGATIONS: SERIOUS MISCONDUCT ALLEGATIONS

 - Searching of systems, databases and electronic media.

 - Interviewing employees, suppliers, clients and other people.

 - Paid or unpaid suspension.
 Unpaid suspension is only available in limited circumstances, and should have a contractual basis.

 - Once the allegations have a sound basis, putting the allegations to the employee and notifying the employee of the investigation.
 Such a step may serve an employer in reducing risks associated with claims including unfair dismissal claims and claims for breach of general protections.
 It may also uncover misconduct of other employees and other non-employed participants.
 Employees may also have innocent explanations and affording procedural fairness allows those explanations to be ventilated.

 - Some matters can be established on objective documents.

 Appropriate investigations involve consideration of possible disciplinary consequence for the misconduct.

 Disciplinary action up to and including termination may be appropriate, based on whether the termination is or is not “disproportionate to the gravity of the misconduct”.
-The gravity of the misconduct will be relevant if unfair dismissal claim is made by an employee.
+The gravity of the misconduct will be relevant if an unfair dismissal claim is made by an employee.
 One instance of misconduct may not justify a dismissal.